-The CEC is committed to inclusion, diversity, equity, and access, ensuring that all Californians have an opportunity to participate in and benefit from programs and services.
+The CEC is committed to inclusion, diversity, equity, and access, ensuring that all Californians have an opportunity to participate in and benefit from programs and services, and supporting in-state employment, in-state manufacturing, and economic development.
 In 2015, the CEC adopted a resolution committing the CEC to improving fair and equal opportunities to participate in and benefit from CEC programs.
-One important metric for evaluating impacts is the share of funding awarded to projects within disadvantaged or low-income communities.
-As depicted in Figure ES-1, roughly 49 percent of Clean Transportation Program project funds have been awarded to projects within disadvantaged or low-income communities or both.
+Furthermore, the CEC will seek to provide 50 percent of Clean Transportation Program funds from this investment plan toward projects that benefit low-income and disadvantaged communities.
+The CEC will seek to quantify these benefits in ways that go beyond measuring funding within a given location and will continue to investigate new metrics to ensure these investments enhance equity within the state.
+As depicted in Figure ES-2, roughly 51 percent of Clean Transportation Program project funds have been awarded to projects within disadvantaged or low-income communities or both.

-Figure ES-1: Proportion of Clean Transportation Program Funding Awarded to Projects Located in Disadvantaged or Low-Income Communities (in Millions)
+Figure ES-2: Proportion of Clean Transportation Program Funding Awarded to Projects Located in Disadvantaged or Low-Income Communities (in Millions)

 Source: California Energy Commission.
 Totals may not match due to rounding.
-As of April 01, 2021.
+As of August 1, 2021.
 "Disadvantaged communities" are defined as communities within the top 25 percent scoring areas under CalEnviroScreen, as well as areas of high pollution and low population (such as ports).
 "Low-income communities" are defined as communities that are at or below 80 percent of the statewide median income.

-The CEC recognizes project location is but one metric for evaluating the equity implications of specific projects.
-The Disadvantaged Communities Advisory Group (DACAG), established under Senate Bill 350 (De León, Chapter 547, Statutes of 2015), consults with and advises the CEC and the CPUC in determining to what extent proposed programs will be effective and beneficial in disadvantaged communities.
+The CEC recognizes project location is just one metric for evaluating the equity impacts of specific projects.
+The Disadvantaged Communities Advisory Group (DACAG), established under Senate Bill 350 (De León, Chapter 547, Statutes of 2015), consults with and advises the CEC and the CPUC in determining how programs can be more effective and beneficial in disadvantaged and other communities.

-In its comment letter to the CEC on June 28, 2019, the DACAG included a recommendation to "prioritize and invest in proper community outreach and engagement" and encourages investment into outreach to disadvantaged communities in partnership with local community-based organizations.
+In its comment letter to the CEC on June 28, 2019, the DACAG included a recommendation to "prioritize and invest in proper community outreach and engagement" and encouraged investment into outreach to disadvantaged communities in partnership with local community-based organizations.
 This outreach is particularly important for smaller, tribal, or rural communities that may not have the resources to compete for funding opportunities, nor the information and awareness of state program offerings.
-Strengthening outreach and education efforts can provide more equitable opportunities to participate in the Clean Transportation Program Advisory Committee, allow for the identification of funding needs and priorities (such as developing the program investment plan update), the development of more equitable funding solicitation criteria, and the application and award-making process.
-In response to this letter, the CEC established the Inclusive, Diverse, Equitable, Accessible, and Local (IDEAL) Communities Partnership to put in place technical assistance, conduct a ZEV community survey and outreach forum, and implement a ZEV student ambassador program in partnership with the Foundation for California Community Colleges.
-The CEC also continues to coordinate with its Public Advisor's Office and the Tribal Program to better reach underrepresented and underserved communities.
+Strengthening outreach and education efforts can provide more equitable opportunities to participate in the Clean Transportation Program Advisory Committee, and allow for the identification of funding needs and priorities (such as developing the program investment plan update), the development of more equitable funding solicitation criteria, and the application and award-making process.
+In addition to other equity related efforts, the CEC established the Inclusive, Diverse, Equitable, Accessible, and Local (IDEAL) Communities Partnership to put in place technical assistance, conduct a ZEV community survey and outreach forum, and implement a ZEV student ambassador program in partnership with the Foundation for California Community Colleges.
+The CEC also continues to coordinate with its Public Advisor's Office and Tribal Program to better reach underrepresented and underserved communities.